ImMrLex/ImMrLex/README.md

-- 👋 Hi, I’m @ImMrLex
+- 👋 ImMrLex
-- 👀 I’m interested in balls
+- 👀 He is mrlex
-- 🌱 I’m currently learning python
+- 🌱 No fucking way its mrlex
-- 📫 Discord - MrLex#1860
+- 📫 Discord - ImMrLex